jaynetics/bookay/test/README.md

 # @bookay/test

-These are integration tests for bookay components
+These are integration tests for bookay components.

 ## Development